 Faculty Options for Responding to Academic Misconduct

-Below is a brief outline of some typical responses to academic dishonesty.
-If you have questions about these, please don’t hesitate to contact the Office of Student Citizenship.
+Below is an outline of the three response options to academic misconduct.
+If you have questions about these options, please don’t hesitate to contact us.

 1. Academic action within the subject or project